jonnor/machinehearing/europython2021/presentation.md

 ::: notes

-Several things can go wrong with the fermentation

 Typical curves look like this.
 Starts out with nothing, then ramps up.
 And as the yeast eats up the sugars, fermentation will gradually go down.

-Many variations in the curves possible depending on your brew
+Many variations in the curves possible depending on your brew, some examples shown here.

-This example is not from beer brewing but industrial alcohol production

 Affected by temperature, external and in the brew.
-And of the changes over time in suger and yeast concentrations.
+And of the changes over time in sugar and yeast concentrations.

 :::